 When an employer decides to legally and compliantly employ an internationally remote employee, one of the first things they need to come to terms with are the local employee rights.
-Below is a guide to employee rights in the UK, a second in a series that aims to help you understand employment legislation around the world (read about employee rights in Ireland).
+Below is a guide to employee rights in the UK, a second in a series that aims to help you understand employment legislation around the world (read about employee rights in Ireland and Portugal).

 Written employment contract

 Every employee in the UK has the right to a comprehensive written employment contract, which covers a lot of the subjects that are included in British employment law.
 The contract must be provided before work commences and must include the terms and conditions of the employment, as well as work hours, duties, benefits, wages, pension schemes, sick pay, absence and holiday pay, leave, notice period, training, disciplinary and grievance procedures.

 Employers can include other items in the contract, which are important and relevant to their business, such as confidentiality provisions and restrictions.